jonathanrobertoo/jonathanrobertoo/README.md

   - I'm a football lover ⚽
   - I'm a gym lover and workout every single day - or almost 💪🏻
   - I'm a food lover of a lot of kinds 🍔
+  - I born in São Paulo, now I'm living in Atibaia 🏡
+  - I'm a portughese speaker and I'm learning italian, spanish and english 🌎

  <div>
    <a href="https://github.com/jonathanrobertoo">